denehyg/reveal.js-menu/README.md

 		// progress through the presentation
 		markers: false,

-		// Add custom panels to be included in the menu.
+		// Specify custom panels to be included in the menu, by
-		// Set to 'false' if no custom panel shall be added.
+		// providing an array of objects with 'title', 'icon'
+		// properties, and either a 'src' or 'content' property.
-		custom: [
+		custom: false,
-			{ title: 'Links', icon: '<i class="fa fa-external-link">', src: 'links.html' },
-			{ title: 'About', icon: '<i class="fa fa-info">', content: '<p>This slidedeck is created with reveal.js</p>' }
-		],

 		// Specifies the themes that will be available in the themes
 		// menu panel.
 Set to 'false' to hide themes panel.